xqwen/fastenloc/README.md

 # fastENLOC: fast enrichment estimation aided colocalization analysis

+**Current release: version 2** (April, 2022)

 This repository contains the software implementation of fastENLOC, which enables integrative genetic association analysis of molecular QTL data and GWAS data.
-The statistical model and the key computational procedures are described in \[[1](https://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1006646)\] and \[[2](https://www.biorxiv.org/content/10.1101/833210v1)\].
-Compared to the previous implementation of [ENLOC](https://github.com/xqwen/integrative), the new implementation is a standalone C++ program and runs magnitude faster.
+The statistical model and the key computational procedures are described in \[1\], \[2\], \[3\], and \[4\].

 For questions/comments regarding to the software package, please contact Xiaoquan (William) Wen (xwen at umich dot edu).

+## New features in version 2

++ Locus-level colcoalization analysis
++ Auto diagnosis of input files
++ Utility scripts for generating input files and computing gene-level colocalization probabilities (GLCP and GRCP).

 ## License